YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 Timing also matters.
 Smoking on the evening of surgery is not the same as using cannabis after the scabs have loosened and the scalp has settled.
 Early exposure deserves more attention because the grafts, swelling, sleep position, and washing routine are all still fragile.

-Contact the clinic if you see bleeding, a graft-like piece of tissue, increasing pain, unusual swelling, pus, fever, strong redness spreading beyond the expected area, or if you are unsure whether trauma occurred.
+Contact the clinic if you see bleeding, a piece that looks like graft tissue, increasing pain, unusual swelling, pus, fever, strong redness spreading beyond the expected area, or if you are unsure whether trauma occurred.
 A photo sent to the surgical team is usually more useful than guessing from online comparisons.

 Do not try to compensate with excessive washing, scrubbing, random creams, or more substances to relax.
-Return to the clinic’s washing and medication instructions, then ask for case-specific guidance.
+Return to the clinic’s washing and medication instructions, then ask for guidance for your case.

-How do vaping, tobacco, and mixed joints change the answer?
+Vaping, tobacco, and mixed joints change the answer

 Vaping is not the same as smoke from a joint, but it still deserves caution in early recovery.
-Vaping can irritate the throat, trigger coughing, dry the mouth, and keep the patient in the habit of inhaling when recovery is easier if inhaled products are avoided for a short period.
+Vaping can irritate the throat, trigger coughing, dry the mouth, and keep you in the habit of inhaling when recovery is easier if inhaled products are avoided for a short period.

 Mixed joints are a bigger issue because tobacco and nicotine change the discussion.
 Nicotine can narrow blood vessels and is a more direct concern for healing than cannabis alone.
-If the cannabis is mixed with tobacco, the patient is no longer asking only about THC.
+If the cannabis is mixed with tobacco, you are no longer asking only about THC.

 Blood pressure and heart rate also matter.
-Some patients feel palpitations, lightheadedness, or anxiety after THC.
-A patient with known hypertension, heart disease, or unstable readings needs more caution, similar to the planning discussed in the page about high blood pressure and hair transplant planning.
+Some people feel palpitations, lightheadedness, or anxiety after THC.
+If you have known hypertension, heart disease, or unstable readings, high blood pressure and hair transplant planning needs more caution before surgery.

 Before surgery, disclosure matters more than the exact label used.
 Cannabis, tobacco, vaping, recreational drugs, prescribed medication, and supplements all belong in the same medical conversation.
 That is one reason blood tests before a hair transplant and medical history are not just formalities.

 If a clinic treats every patient the same regardless of cannabis use, tobacco use, blood pressure, anxiety, sleep medication, or pain control, the assessment is too thin.
 The point is not to reject every cannabis user.
-The point is to make sure the operation is planned with the real patient in front of us, not with an ideal version of the patient.
+The point is to make sure the operation is planned around the real medical facts, not an ideal version of the patient.

-Restart only after the early graft protection period has passed, the scalp is clean, the scabs are gone or nearly gone, coughing is controlled, and the patient is no longer relying on strong pain medication.
+Restart only after the early graft protection period has passed, the scalp is clean, the scabs are gone or nearly gone, coughing is controlled, and you are no longer relying on strong pain medication.
 For many patients, that means waiting at least 10 to 14 days, then still being careful.

 The smoke route is the least helpful route during recovery.
 If cannabis is medically necessary, the route and timing should be reviewed with the prescribing doctor or the surgical team.
 Do not mix it with alcohol, sedatives, tobacco, or painkillers unless a doctor who knows your situation has cleared that combination.